 Not creating (or sticking to) a budget

 The first rule of money management is to know exactly how much you’re spending, and what you’re spending it on.
 Young people can sometimes have a blasé approach to budgeting and a “let tomorrow take care of itself” attitude.
 It’s not difficult to keep track of all your expenditures, however, and by doing so you’ll be able to work out which areas you may be able to save in.
+When shopping, simple tricks like taking advantage of discount codes or sale items can help save you hundreds, if not thousands in the long term.
 Sticking to a budget takes discipline, but it’s a fine way to start expanding your disposable income.
 Spending less is often easier than earning more.

 Spending more than you earn